NokTNL/Notes-ASP.NET/10-Entity_Framework/README.md

       dotnet ef database update # This creates the DB from the migration.
 Since we didn't have a DB yet, it simply creates new tables from our context models
       ```
   1. Now we have a DB file, we can inspect by using an SQLite extension, e.g. `SQLite Viewer` in VS Code
       - You can also view the history of migrations in the DB file
   1. If more migrations are needed later on, we simply run the same migration command with a different name, e.g. `dotnet ef migrations add MoreMigrations`.
 This will compare with the last snapshot and create the relevant new migrations
+  1. We can then seed the DB with initial data, see `DBContext`